ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note that policies can be set up, so that the Client sends a Key Re-Distribution request to the KDC only after a given number of received messages could not be decrypted (because of failed decryption processing or inability to retrieve the necessary keying material).

-It is application dependent and pertaining to the particular message exchange (e.g., {{I-D.ietf-core-oscore-groupcomm}}) to set up these policies for instructing clients to retain incoming messages and for how long (OPT4).
-This allows clients to possibly decrypt such messages after getting updated keying material, rather than just consider them non valid messages to discard right away.
+It is application dependent and pertaining to the particular message exchange (e.g., {{I-D.ietf-core-oscore-groupcomm}}) to set up these policies for instructing Clients to retain incoming messages and for how long (OPT4).
+This allows Clients to possibly decrypt such messages after getting updated keying material, rather than just consider them non valid messages to discard right away.

 The same Key Distribution Request could also be sent by the Client without being triggered by a failed decryption of a message, if the Client wants to be sure that it has the latest group keying material.
 If that is the case, the Client will receive from the KDC the same group keying material it already has in memory.